jayasurya18pappa/image-classification-cnn/README.md

-# image-classification-cnn
+# Image Classification using CNN

-Easy Computer Vision project using CNN
+This is an easy beginner Computer Vision project using CNN.

+## Features
+- Classifies images as Cat or Dog
+- Uses Convolutional Neural Network (CNN)

+## Technologies
+Python, TensorFlow, OpenCV

+## How to Run
+1. Install requirements
+2. Run train.py
+3. Run predict.py